 Burglary charges can stem from many different situations, from professional thieves who break into homes to steal valuables, to a person who has had too much to drink stumbling into the wrong home.
-Whatever the situation, if you have been charged with Burglary in Denver, Arapahoe or Douglas County, it is important to your future to work with an experienced Burglary attorney.
+Whatever the situation, if you have been charged with Burglary in Denver, Arapahoe, or Douglas County, it is important for your future to work with an experienced Burglary attorney.

 The “intent to commit a crime” element must be present in order to be charged with Burglary.

 Burglary Lawyer in Jefferson County, Colorado: What is Burglary?

 It is important to understand the elements of a Burglary offense in Denver, Jefferson County, or anywhere else in Colorado.
 In order for a person to be convicted of this crime, the District Attorney must prove that you:

 - entered a home or building,

 - with the intent to commit a crime